Skip to main content

 • misrepresentations or omissions on the security form.

-After an applicant has received an offer of employment from the Department, the Office of Attorney Recruitment and Management can offer advice regarding potential suitability problems.
+After an applicant has received a tentative offer of employment from the Department, the Office of Attorney Recruitment and Management can offer advice regarding potential suitability problems.
 In a few unfortunate cases, the Department has withdrawn offers of employment when the investigation process revealed information that precluded a security or suitability clearance.

 It is the policy of the Department to achieve a drug-free workplace, and persons selected for employment will be required to pass a drug test to screen for current illegal drug use prior to entry on duty/start of employment.

 Justice attorneys and applicants may quickly access employment-related forms on-line at http://www.justice.gov/oarm/employment-forms.html.
-Some forms relate to DOJ hiring, pre-employment, and suitability while others relate to annual attorney training or certification requirements.
+Some forms relate to DOJ hiring, pre-employment, and fitness/suitability while others relate to annual attorney training or certification requirements.
 Please follow the links below to find the applicable form.
 Please note that additional forms, including the standard security form, will be provided to the candidate by the hiring component.

 Salary and Benefits